-This beloved East Village restaurant and butcher shop and former Orchid winner just received a fresh new design and build overhaul courtesy of designer Paul Basile of BASILE Studio.
-Located just a few blocks away from the current downtown BASILE design and fabrication studio, Cowboy Star was once home to Basile’s original design workshop in the early 2000s before its restaurant debut in 2008.
+Cowboy Star, a beloved East Village restaurant and butcher shop, received a fresh new design and build last year courtesy of designer Paul Basile of BASILE Studio.
+Located blocks away from the East Village BASILE design + fabrication studio, Cowboy Star was once home to Basile’s original design workshop in the early 2000s before its restaurant debut in 2008.